pclavell/project_template/template_user/analysis/README.md

 ## Analysis

-Downstream tasks, usually related to data wrangling, plotting, and statistical testing, are in this folder.
+In this folder you will find downstream tasks, usually related to data wrangling, plotting, and statistical testing.

 <!-- Any notes you may want to add to the public audience about how analyses were done -->

 ## Organization

-To help get started, we provide tempate R and Python files with headers and example code that you can use to interface with the project environment.
+To help get started, we provide template R and Python files [template.r](template.r) and [template.py](template.py) with headers and example code that you can use to interface with the project environment.
+The headers must be copied to start your scripts, otherwise the framework won't work.

 <!-- TODO add links / descriptions here
  -->